top of page

 Upon return from Afghanistan, I began more than eleven years of service as an Assistant United States Attorney.
 For eight of those years, I prosecuted child exploitation cases and eventually became the office's coordinator for child sexual assault cases.
 I also prosecuted white collar crime and civil rights cases.
 Although I argued numerous cases in the court of appeals and tried thirteen cases to a jury verdict, my favorite part of being an attorney was building relationships with my clients (federal government agencies trying to serve their own constituencies), their investigators, crime victims' advocates, and organizations that advocate for the powerless.

 After college and before law school, I was a helicopter pilot in the U.S. Navy for ten years.
-I have remained a reservist in the Navy for 19 additional years, currently serving my "one weekend a month" in Fort Worth, Texas.
+I have was a reservist in the Navy for 20 additional years, serving in units in Michigan, Iowa, Nevada, California, and Texas.

 In our own life, my wife Amy and I support charities involved with animal rescue, blood cancer research, disaster recovery, and veterans' mental health issues.